zachmandeville/scuttlebutt-faq/delete.md

 In this, again, it is similar to real-life social relationships.
 If you decide one day  to ditch all your friends and move away...it doesn't mean these friends will forget about you.
 And they may still talk about that one time you screamsang Carly Rae Jepsen at karaoke.
 But as life continues, and you all make new friends and connections and live new stories, that specific memory may become harder to recall.

+---
+**Sources**
+* Answer compiled from [this thread.](https://viewer.scuttlebot.io/%259tfp%2F8bCful8ZvMskklXYO6C%2F7%2FgIaBKH9jNwJI6%2BTM%3D.sha256) Shoutouts to @claytonkoenig for asking the question, and to @ezdiy and @keks for their answers.